 On April 4, 1674, Maria Thins' ogre husband died and was buried in the Church of Saint Jan in Gouda, which was adorned by a stain-glass window that featured effigies of Dirck Cornelisz van Hensbeeck Oudwater and his wife Aechte Hendricksdr., Maria Thins' parents, who had made important donations to the church.

-One of the few bright spots in a dark gray skies of the last years of the artist's life was the marriage of his eldest daughter, Maria, to Johannes Gillsz.
-Cramer, the son of a well-to-do silk merchant, making Maria the only one of Vermeer's children who had been able to reach economic independence in the artist's life time.
+One of the few bright spots in the dark gray sky of the final years of the artist's life was the marriage of his eldest daughter, Maria, to Johannes Gillsz.
+Cramer, the son of a well-to-do silk merchant, making Maria the only one of Vermeer's children who had been able to reach economic independence in the artist's lifetime.

 In March, 1675, Maria Thins entrusted the "honorable Johannes Vermeer" to act in her name in the division of the estate of her late husband in favor of her son Willem.
 A few days later he traveled to Gouda again to act on Maria Thins' behalf to renew leases on farmland.